 Emerging from roots in graffiti under the moniker SYDWOX, the creative rebel broadened his craft and completed a certificate program in visual FX for film with a focus in digital sculpting.
 Feeling unfulfilled as a mere gear in the machine, he left the digital world and returned to the streets as a stencil artist for the people.
 Somewhere between painting political messages and running from the law, Foster discovered the healing power of the paintbrush, entheogens, and that deep future bass music.
 A newfound passion and self-love shattered limiting thought patterns and a clear vision of conscious creation was conceived.

-Eric Howard is a visual artist and painter from Oklahoma, USA.
+PlanttDaddii is a visual artist from Seattle, WA

 J.R.
 Slattum is a self-taught artist, his work entering the surreal world of innerspace.
 After a near-death experience in 2007, inspired by a personal enlightenment, Slattum fell into a world of paint.
 Using the point of the paintbrush as a focus, he views the process of creating as his meditation.
 His subjects gravitate towards the inner realms of psychology, philosophy, and the nature of being.
 Through his art, he invites his viewers to travel within.
 Working from his studio in Portland, Oregon, his work is collected internationally, thanks to a deep following.